Pádraig Brehony

 Pádraig Brehony (born 28 January 1993) is an Irish hurler who plays as a forward for the Galway senior team.
 At club level he plays with Tynagh-Abbey/Duniry.

 Brehony was part of the Galway minor team that won the All-Ireland title in 2011 where he scored 0-4 in the final against Dublin.

+Brehony was part of the Maree Oranmore Championship team that won the Joe Ryan Cup in 2024 scoring a crucial goal in last 16 game against Tuam Celtic in Oranmore Park.